Global Well-posedness and Long-time Behavior of the Two-dimensional General Ericksen--Leslie System in the Isotropic Case under a Magnetic Field: Introduction

-For studies on the well-posedness and long-time behavior of the simplified and general systems without external fields, we refer the readers to\cite{Lin2014PTRSL} by Lin and Wang and its references.
-Under the framework of Ginzburg--Landau approximation to the simplified Ericksen--Leslie system, Lin and Liu\cite{Lin1995CPAM} studied the existence of the global weak solutions and classical solutions in 2D bounded regions, and Wu demonstrated the long-term behavior of solution in \cite{Wu2010DCDS}.
-Du, Huang and Wang\cite{Wang2022MZ} got weak compactness property of simplified nematic liquid crystal flows in dimension two in order to make the Ginzburg-Landau parameter tend to zero.
+Under the framework of Ginzburg--Landau approximation to the simplified Ericksen--Leslie system, Lin and Liu (1995) in \cite{Lin1995CPAM} studied the existence of the global weak solutions and classical solutions in 2D and 3D bounded regions.
+Wu (2010) in \cite{Wu2010DCDS} demonstrated the long-term behavior of solution.

-For the general Ericksen--Leslie system under the framework of Ginzburg-Landau approximation, Lin and Liu\cite{Lin2000ARMA} prove the well-posedness of the existence of the global weak solutions and classical solutions in 2D, and Wu, Xu and Liu\cite{Wu2012CVPDE,WXL2013ARMA} studied the well-posedness and the asymptotic behavior of a nematic liquid crystal model with different kinematic transport properties under periodic boundary conditions.
-Feng, Hong and Mei\cite{Hong2020SIMA} proved that the solutions of the Ginzburg--Landau approximation system converge smoothly to the solution of the Ericksen--Leslie system.
+For the general Ericksen--Leslie system under the framework of Ginzburg-Landau approximation, Lin and Liu (2000) in \cite{Lin2000ARMA} proved the existence of the global weak solutions and asymptotic stability of classical solutions and weak solutions in 2D and 3D bounded regions.
+Sun and Liu (2009) in \cite{Sun2009DCDS} established the well-posedness of classical solutions in 2D and 3D bounded regions under the condition, where Leslie stress tensor \(\sigma^L = \left[ \Delta \mathbf{d} - \frac{1}{\epsilon^2} \left( |\mathbf{d}|^2 - 1 \right) \mathbf{d} \right] \otimes \mathbf{d}\).
+Feng et al. (2020) in \cite{Hong2020SIMA} proved that the solutions of the Ginzburg--Landau approximation system converge smoothly to the solution of the Ericksen--Leslie system.
+Wu and De Anna (2023) in \cite{Wu2023cvpde} demonstrated the uniqueness of global weak solutions under periodic boundary conditions in two dimensions.
+Wu et al. (2012) in \cite{Wu2012CVPDE} studied the asymptotic behavior of global classical solutions to the nematic liquid crystal ﬂows under kinematic transports for molecules of different shapes with periodic boundary conditions.
+Wu et al. (2013) in \cite{WXL2013ARMA} established the long-time behavior of global solutions under periodic boundary conditions in three dimensions with large viscosity and in two dimensions under periodic boundary conditions.

-In the simplified Ericksen--Leslie system of fixed liquid crystal molecular modulus, Lin and Wang proved the weak-strong uniqueness in\cite{Lin2010CAMS}.
-Lin, Lin and Wang\cite{Lin2010ARMA} established both interior and boundary regularity theorems for such a flow under smallness conditions in 2D.
-Xu and Zhang\cite{ZZZ2012JDE} proved the global regularity and uniqueness of weak solutions for the two-dimensional simplified liquid crystal flows.
-Lin and Wang\cite{Lin2016CPAM} proved global existence of weak solutions of the nematic liquid crystal flow in 3D.
-Chen, Kim and Yu\cite{CKY2018SIAM} demonstrated the long-term behavior of a two-dimensional planar solution under a magnetic field.
-Zhong and Zhou\cite{Zhong2024MA} proved global well-posedness to the Cauchy problem of 2D compressible nematic liquid crystal flows with large initial data and vacuum.

-As for the general Ericksen--Leslie system of fixed liquid crystal molecular modulus, Wang, Zhang and Zhang\cite{ZZZ2013ARMA} proved the local well-posedness of the Ericksen–Leslie system and the global well-posedness for small initial data.
-Gong, Huang, Liu and Liu\cite{Gong2015Non} proved the existence of strong solutions by adding transport terms to simplified liquid crystal equations.
-Huang and Qu\cite{Huang2023MMAS} proved the long-time behavior of the full Ericksen–Leslie system between two dimensional unit spheres.